-,Bohemian decorating is for those who want their homes full of life, culture, and interesting items for all the world to see.
-It flies in the face of modern sensibilities and embraces the carefree, the relaxed and the unusual.
-That said, bohemian-style rooms tend to have certain similarities – they share some of the same features yet no two are completely alike.
-If you're looking for a style that you can truly make your own then Boho might be for you.
+Bohemian style or Boho decor is for those who want their homes full of life, culture, and interesting items for all the world to see.
+This aesthetic flies in the face of modern sensibilities and embraces creative, carefree, and unconventional decor.
+Bohemian-style rooms tend to have certain similarities in that they are always eclectic and share similar features though no two rooms are ever completely alike.

 Boho is inspired by people who choose to lead an unconventional life such as constant travelers, actors, and writers.
 The Bohemian style mirrors that life by combining objects, colors, and patterns from many areas of the world.
 If you are looking for a style that you can truly make your own, Bohemian design might be for you.

 Click Play to Learn How to Create a Boho Style Home

 Bohemian Design Colors